-The processes you need to follow if you want to sell your home.
+What you need to do if you want to sell your home

 Shared ownership and home equity leaseholders

 ‘If you own a share of your property, under the terms of your lease we have up to eight weeks to find a buyer.

 We do this so we can help other first-time buyers onto the property ladder and we are able to offer you an expert sales service at a competitive rate.

 The first step to sell your Shared Ownership home is to complete our enquiry form.
 Once submitted, you will receive an email with a Resale Enquiry Pack, which will detail the next steps you will need to complete.

 Find out more about selling your Shared Ownership home on the Peabody New Homes site.

 When you buy under one of these schemes you receive a discount on the purchase price.
 If you sell within three years of the date you bought your home, you’re obliged by law to pay back all or part of the discount - all of it if you sell in the first year, one third in the second year, and one third if you sell within three years.